-The WJCS Learning Center offers a comprehensive assessment and tutoring support system for children and adults.
+The WJCS Learning Center offers a comprehensive assessment for children and adults.
 Services include psychological testing, comprehensive psycho-educational evaluations and screening batteries, educational intervention programs, and learning profile assessments for the remediation of emotional, attentional and learning difficulties.
 Fellows have performed a variety of focal and comprehensive evaluations for children and adults, consulted with parents, schools, tutors, and other clinical staff, attended Committee on Special Education meetings, engaged in school-based observations, provided individual remediation to adults and child clients, and conducted professional development seminars for clinic staff.
 All fellows have a placement in the Learning Center.

 In addition, to psycho-educational assessments, all fellows are trained in developmental assessment practices, specifically the Autism Diagnostic Observation Schedule (ADOS-2) and the Vineland Adaptive Behavior Scales.
 Fellows are expected to participate in all aspects of the assessment process, including obtaining detailed histories; administering the ADOS, measures of adaptive functioning, and intelligence tests; performing scoring, interpretation and report writing; and providing feedback to clients and their families.
+Comprehensive training in the ADOS is provided by WJCS.